bodrick/awesome/README.md

 ## TSQL

 *   [babelfish-for-postgresql/babelfish\_extensions](https://github.com/babelfish-for-postgresql/babelfish_extensions) - Babelfish for PostgreSQL provides the capability for PostgreSQL to work with applications written for Microsoft SQL Server.
 Babelfish understands the SQL Server wire-protocol and T-SQL, the Microsoft SQL Server query and procedural language, so you don’t have to switch database drivers or rewrite all of your application queries.
-*   [MadeiraData/MadeiraToolbox](https://github.com/MadeiraData/MadeiraToolbox) - Open-source Repository of Useful Scripts and Solutions for the Microsoft Data Platform
+*   [MadeiraData/MadeiraToolbox](https://github.com/MadeiraData/MadeiraToolbox) - Open-source Repository of Useful Scripts and Solutions for Microsoft Data Platform Administrators
 *   [SQLadmin/tsqltools](https://github.com/SQLadmin/tsqltools) - Tsql stored procedures and scripts  to help the DBAs and Developers to make their job easier
 *   [amachanic/sp\_whoisactive](https://github.com/amachanic/sp_whoisactive) - sp\_whoisactive
 *   [bricelam/EFCore.TextTemplating](https://github.com/bricelam/EFCore.TextTemplating) - Sample using T4 with reverse engineering in EF Core